-7.13.2 Backup and Restore
+7.10.2 Backup

 This section shows a brief summary of the backup configuration.
-User can choose to Start/Stop the Backup manager service.
+The user can choose to start or stop the Backup manager service.
 The service can be configured to run automatically by clicking on the Enable Auto Start button.